In a hurry? The best Identity theft protection service overall in 2020 is IdentityForce

-The service provides in-depth monitoring of credit and loan applications, court and criminal records, change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.
+Norton LifeLock provides in-depth monitoring of credit and loan applications, court and criminal records, USPS change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.

-It's hard to beat LifeLock's features and functionality, though, and the service does offer good deals in some areas.
-The starter LifeLock Standard plan gives you social security number and credit alerts for $9.99 a month, and you can protect up to five devices with Norton Security Online for free in year one, and only $3 a month after that.
-Not only is that impressive value, but securing your devices could prevent the leaks that allow ID theft to happen in the first place.
+It's hard to beat Norton LifeLock's features and functionality, though, and the service does offer good deals in some areas.
+If you'd rather not buy into the comprehensive package then the starter Norton LifeLock Standard plan gives you social security number and credit alerts for $8.99 a month.

 One of the biggest names in consumer credit reporting, Experian now maintains information on more than a billion businesses and individuals worldwide.

-The company's IdentityWorks is a capable service for those in the US, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.
+The company's IdentityWorks is a capable service, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.

 Available for as little as $8.33 when billed annually for a single individual on the IdentityWorks Plus, it provides with an affordable entry to all-year identity protection.
 Two adults and up to 10 children will pay only twice that amount.